 The Philippines have been torn by violence in the last year, and in September, President Marcos declared martial law.

-The Philippines have been torn by violence in the last year, and in September, President Marcos declared martial law.
+Background: The Philippines have been torn by violence in the last year, and in September, President Marcos declared martial law.
 This failed to and the violence, and the Defence Secretary warned the military would take over if civilians failed to cope.

 The military clashed with armed Muslims in the Southern parts of the Philippines where, the Government claims, Communists trained by an unnamed foreign power are helping the rebels.

 On 29th November, the day on which President Marcos saw his sweeping constitutional reforms voted in by 271 votes against 14, his broadcast to the nation contained the news that on the island of Basilan, some 550 miles South of Manila, a military detachment had been wiped out.
 Nor were the leftist groups the only ones to plot against the government.
 On 7th December, Mrs. Marcos was stabbed in what was called "a Rightist plot".
 The President himself escaped at least four attempts on his life.
 While getting ready for the complete overthrow of the rebels by force of arms if necessary, President Marcos declared a period of amnesty till the end of February in the hope that a peaceful solution might be found.

 One source of the trouble appears to be sectarian.
 The Muslims claim they are unfairly treated by the Roman Catholic majority in the Philippines, while Roman Catholics in their turn claim they are persecuted in areas where Muslims predominate.
 Refugees from both sides have to be housed in specially built camps.

 SYNOPSIS: Martial law was declared in the Philippines on 22 September last year.